matteoredz/rack-idempotency_key/README.md

 ## Under the hood

 - A valid idempotent request is cached on the server, using the `store` of choice
-- A cached response expires out of the system after `24 hours`
+- A cached response expires out of the system after `5 minutes` by default
 - A response with a `400` (BadRequest) HTTP status code isn't cached

 ## Installation